Weatherford, Oklahoma

 Weatherford is a city in Custer County, Oklahoma, United States.
-The population was 12,076 at the time of the 2020 census, a gain of about 11.5% over the 10,833 figure from the 2010 census.
+The population was 12,076 at the time of the 2020 census, an increase of about 11.5% from the 10,833 recorded in the 2010 census.
 Route 66 follows Main Street through the city.
 The Stafford Air & Space Museum honors astronaut Thomas P. Stafford.

 Geography

 According to the United States Census Bureau, the city has a total area of 7.05 sqmi, all land.